-Crash Bash, and Crash Bash and Beyond, are educational road safety programmes, organised by the council in collaboration with NZ Police that aim to share key road safety messages for secondary school students and their parents.
+Crash Bash, and Crash Bash and Beyond, are educational road safety programmes, organised by the council in collaboration with NZ Police that aim to share key road safety messages for secondary school students and their parents and caregivers.

 Email schooltravel@ccc.govt.nz to find out more or make a booking.